Atlanta Attorneys Answer Auto Damages FAQs

-If you've been involved in a motor vehicle collision in Georgia and your vehicle sustained damage, you probably have questions about your legal rights.
+If you've been involved in a car accident in Georgia and your vehicle sustained damage, you probably have questions about your legal rights.
 This page addresses common questions.
-If you don't find an answer you need, feel free to contact a lawyer at The Law Offices of Wayne Grant, P.C.

 What is a property damage claim?

 Whose insurance company is responsible for paying a property damage claim?

 Who pays for towing and storage costs?